apai25/MachineLearningExamples/README.md

 or with HTTPS:
 `git clone https://github.com/apai25/MachineLearningExamples.git`
 You can also download the repository as a .zip file.
 Each folder contains a dataset and the corresponding code that I discuss on my website.

+## Update
+I have decided to archive this repository and move each project into its own repository to
+avoid unecessary clutter.
+This will allow others to easily work on specific projects instead
+of having to clone a whole repository.